Contributing to Zulip¶

 What makes a great Zulip contributor?¶

-Zulip runs a lot of internship programs, so we have a lot of experience with new contributors.
+Zulip has a lot of experience working with new contributors.
 In our experience, these are the best predictors of success:

-These are also the main criteria we use to select interns for all of our internship programs.
+These are also the main criteria we use to select candidates for all of our outreach programs.

 If you find an easily reproducible bug and/or are experienced in reporting bugs, feel free to just open an issue on the relevant project on GitHub.